Note: 9 Hours is now closed.

 My pod had a privacy shade I could lower when I was inside the capsule.
 However, the shade did not block noise.
 White noise was softly streamed into the dorm area to help create promote a quiet atmosphere though.
 The only noise I experienced, anywhere the whole time, was when two friends seemed to be talking in the dorm area, not realizing how much their voices carry and could be heard.

-In the morning there was an issue of everyone’s iPhone alarm clocks going off – I woke up even though I didn’t plan to at 7:00am after a long journey of traveling the day before.
+In the morning there was an issue with everyone's iPhone alarm clocks going off – I woke up even though I didn't plan to at 7:00am after a long journey of traveling the day before.
 Once one alarm started to go off…then another…I was awake and there was no falling back asleep!

 Were the bathrooms and 9h hotel clean?

 The bathrooms looked brand new, including plenty of mirrors and clean countertop space.
 I was in awe of the toilets.
-Japan is known for their high tech toilets and when I entered the bathroom the toilet lid magically lifted!
+Japan is known for its high-tech toilets and when I entered the bathroom the toilet lid magically lifted!

 Why not just stay in an Air BnB instead of Nine Hours Shinjuku-North or another pod hotel?

 I looked on Air BnB a lot before booking this capsule hotel in Shinjuku, Japan.
 I'm a huge fan of it and have used their service countless times.
 Yet I know it's not always the best choice.

 it wasn't a wise financial choice for my trip even though an initial search looked inexpensive.
 But when fees and cleaning rates were added to the Air BnB base cost it suddenly wasn't as affordable.
 Nothing was as cost effective as the capsule hotel, which cost about $50 USD total for the evening (5,000 yen).